debezium/debezium.github.io/CONTRIBUTING.md

 #### Rebasing

-If its been more than a day or so since you created your topic branch, we recommend *rebasing* your topic branch on the latest `master` branch.
-This requires switching to the `master` branch, pulling the latest changes, switching back to your topic branch, and rebasing:
+If its been more than a day or so since you created your topic branch, we recommend *rebasing* your topic branch on the latest `develop` branch.
+This requires switching to the `develop` branch, pulling the latest changes, switching back to your topic branch, and rebasing:

-    $ git checkout master
+    $ git checkout develop
-    $ git pull upstream master
+    $ git pull upstream develop
     $ git checkout DBZ-1234
-    $ git rebase master
+    $ git rebase develop

-If your changes are compatible with the latest changes on `master`, this will complete and there's nothing else to do.
-However, if your changes affect the same files/lines as other changes have since been merged into the `master` branch, then your changes conflict with the other recent changes on `master`, and you will have to resolve them.
+If your changes are compatible with the latest changes on `develop`, this will complete and there's nothing else to do.
+However, if your changes affect the same files/lines as other changes have since been merged into the `develop` branch, then your changes conflict with the other recent changes on `develop`, and you will have to resolve them.
 The git output will actually tell you you need to do (e.g., fix a particular file, stage the file, and then run `git rebase --continue`), but if you have questions consult Git or GitHub documentation or spend some time reading about Git rebase conflicts on the Internet.

 ### Creating a pull request